Protopolybia chartergoides

 Protopolybia chartergoides, also known as Pseudochartergus chartergoides, is a species of wasp within the genus Protopolybia.
 It is a social wasp found in southern Central America and northern South America.

 Taxonomy and phylogeny

 The genus Protopolybia belongs to the wasp family Vespidae.
 Wasps belong to the order Hymenoptera, making them relatives of ants, bees, and sawflies.
 P. chartergoides is one of thirty species within Protopolybia.
 It has three identified subspecies: P. chartergoides boshelli, P. chartergoides cinctella, and P. chartergoides isthmensis.

 Description

-P. chartergoides has two distinguishing characteristics—their nests have transparent envelopes made from oral secretion and females are docile, which contrasts with the aggressiveness seen in most social wasps.
+Protopolybia chartergoides has two distinguishing characteristics—their nests have transparent envelopes made from oral secretion and females are docile, which contrasts with the aggressiveness seen in most social wasps.
 Nests of P. chartergoides have envelopes that consist predominantly of chitin that is secreted orally.
 Social wasps often use oral secretions such as chitin or protein to glue plant material, repel rain, and contribute to a nest's mechanical strength.